vishnupadmanabhan/articles/_posts/2016-05-06-getting-started-with-es6.md

 - let
 - const

-To understand why we have these additional keywords, let's take a little detour and look into a something special that JavaScript does.
+To understand why we have these additional keywords, let's take a little detour and look into a something special that JavaScript does called **Variable Hoisting**.

 ### Variable hoisting
 Let's look at the following sample code: